HyperTag/documentation/src/content/cloud-destinations/appboy.md

 ### Braze Side

-Once you've created your Braze account, you'll need to find your `App Group Identifier`.
-You can find this ID in the Braze Dashboard under `App Settings-->Developer Console`.
+Once you've created your Braze account, you'll need to find your **App Group Identifier**.
+You can find this ID in the Braze Dashboard under **App Settings > Developer Console**.

 ### MetaRouter side

-Paste your `App Group Identifier` into the appropriate field in your MetaRouter UI to get your data flowing!
+Paste your App Group Identifier into the appropriate field in your MetaRouter UI to get your data flowing!